 Aalvar Aalto's solid wood leg, bent 90°, with bent part laminated, was patented in 1933.

 The Viipuri library is considered one of Aalto's most important and beautiful buildings where the pure white functionalist style contrasts with the warmth of the wood interior.
 It is also the first project where Aalto extensively employed a furnishing system based on a standard component, the bent wooden L-Leg.

 International launch of the L-leg.

 Luxurious restaurant interior design by Aino Aalto, custom furniture by Artek.
-This restaurant still exists and remains one of Helsinki's finest restaurants.
+This restaurant still exists and remains one of Helsinki's finest.

 The exhibition featured work by Matisse, Braque, Derain, Picasso, Rouault, Léger, Utrillo, Masson, Bonnard, Vuillard and Marie Laurencin, among others.
 The exhibition was the art sensation of the decade in Helsinki.

-A leg with two 90° bends, originally made from an Aalto L-leg sawn in two.
-Nowadays the Y-leg is made from a laminated bend.
-Used in different sizes in chairs and tables.
+The Y-leg has two 90° bends, originally made from an Aalto L-leg sawn in two.
+Nowadays the Y-leg is made from a laminated bend, and is still used in different sizes as part of chairs and tables.

 Fan-shaped leg made from sawing an Aalto L-leg into five parts.
 Nowadays the X-leg is made from a laminated bend.
 The legs are dowelled into the seat or the table-top.

 Pavilions made for international exhibitions on design and architecture are an integral part of Artek's identity and ideology.
-The Artek Pavilion, “the Space of Silence”, was designed by Shigeru Ban for installation at the 2007 Salone Internazionale del Mobile in Milan.
-After Milan, the pavilion has also been erected in Helsinki, in the area between the Museum of Finnish Architecture and the Design Museum.
-December of 2007, the pavilion was reconstructed at Design Miami.
+The Artek Pavilion, “the Space of Silence”, was designed by Shigeru Ban for the 2007 Salone Internazionale del Mobile in Milan.
+After Milan, the pavilion was also erected in Helsinki, in the area between the Museum of Finnish Architecture and the Design Museum.
+In December 2007, the pavilion was reconstructed at Design Miami.